mridul037/mridul037/README.md

 **Quote of the hour:**

-The key to keeping software costs down is to write code that is easily modified.
+You can’t trust code that you did not totally create yourself.

-~ Daniel T. Barry
+~ Ken Thompson
 <pre>

 </pre>